concinim/wh-acd/deploying_cartridges.md

 "{url}/v1/cartridges?version=2019-09-01"
     ```

-5. The consumer can view the contents of a specific deployment by invoking the _GET /v1/cartridges_ API with the cartridge ID supplied as the path parameter .
+5. The consumer can view the status of a specific cartridge deployment by invoking the _GET /v1/cartridges/{id}_ API with the cartridge ID supplied as a path parameter .
 If the supplied ID does not exists, then a HTTP  <q> 404 Not Found </q> response code is returned.
 The following curl command returns the deployment status of the <q>cartridge_id</qt>.

     ```Curl
 curl -X GET -u "apikey":"{apikey}" \